ornl-ssd/cpp-novice/_episodes/11-arrays.md

 <img src="{{ site.github.url }}/fig/11-arrays-multi-03.png"/>

-Note that the code uses constants for the width and height, instead of using directly their numerical values.
-This gives the code a better readability, and allows changes in the code to be made easily in one place.
+### Advanced Topics

-#### Arrays as parameters
+#### Arrays as function parameters

-At some point, we may need to pass an array to a function as a parameter.
-In C++, it is not possible to pass the entire block of memory represented by an array to a function directly as an argument.
-But what can be passed instead is its address.
+At some point, we may need to pass an array to a function.
+In C++, it is not possible to pass the entire block of memory represented by an array to a function directly as an argument, but it can be passed instead by its address.
 In practice, this has almost the same effect, and it is a much faster and more efficient operation.

-To accept an array as parameter for a function, the parameters can be declared as the array type, but with empty brackets, omitting the actual size of the array.
+To accept an array as parameter for a function, the parameters can be declared as the array type, but omitting the actual size of the array.
 For example:

 ~~~